Adult Social Care precept information

 The Government has stated that each Council Tax bill must show the total amount that has been raised for adult social care since 2016-17 and not just the amount that has been raised for 2022-23.

 The following table shows the amount that has been raised for adult social care each year from 2016-17, it is this amount that must be shown on your 2022-23 Council Tax bill for the property band that you live in.

 |2022-23 (1%)||Total adult social care precept raised as shown on your 2022-23 council tax bill|

 In relation to the year beginning 2020 and any subsequent year, the Secretary of State made an offer to adult social care authorities. ("Adult social care authorities" are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)

 The offer was the option of an adult social care authority being able to charge an additional "precept" on its Council Tax without holding a referendum, to assist the authority in meeting its expenditure on adult social care from the financial year 2016-17.
 It was originally made in respect of the financial years up to and including 2019-20.
 If the Secretary of State chooses to renew this offer in respect of a particular financial year, this is subject to the approval of the House of Commons.

-The government have extended this into 2021-22.
-Your bill therefore also includes an additional 3% adult social care precept.
+The government has extended this into 2022-23.
+Your bill therefore also includes an additional 1% adult social care precept.